 Stewart said that his Shakespearean training helped him for Star Trek in two ways: one vocal and one physical.
 The physical is also good advice for public speakers.

 See what Stewart said in the video below.
-It should start at the relevant time but if not, skip ahead to 8:47.
+The relevant section starts at 8:47.

 There you have it.
 Stewart said that he was the one person who knew what to do with his hands, which was nothing.
 In other words, he was comfortable leaving them at his sides as you can see him do in this clip from Star Trek, a screen shot of which is below.